aselshall/rm/hw/hw1.md

 - It is essential to adhere to the deadlines to ensure fairness and maintain the integrity of the learning process.
 If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.

 ### Evaluation Criteria
-- Understanding: Does the reflection show a basic understanding of the importance of significance, feasibility, personal interest, and ethics in selecting a research problem?
+- Understanding: Does the reflection show a basic understanding of the importance of significance, feasibility, personal interest, ethics, and other factors in selecting a research problem?
-- Application: How well did the you apply these considerations to your chosen research problem?
 - Clarity: Is the reflection clear, well-organized, and free of errors?